BabarBaig/aap_walk_boston/README.md

 1. **employee-salaries.html** provides a list of over 20,000 Boston city employees and their salaries.

+# Developer Notes

+All html files access a downloaded JSON file that provides salary data for over 20,000 Boston city employees.

 ## Credit

 MIT Professional Certificate in Coding: Full Stack Development with MERN - September 2021 with all course exercises implemented.